lhmet/adar-ebook/09-manipulacao-dados.md

 Conjuntos de dados meteorológicos brasileiros tipicamente sofrem de ambos problemas.
 Felizmente você agora saberá como resolver isso com as principais funções do pacote **tidyr**: `gather()` e `spread()`.

-O formato de dados arrumado pode ser ideal para muitas operações no R que envolvem *data frames* (aggregation, plotting, fitting statistical models), it is not the optimal structure for every case.
-As an example, community ecology analyses often start from a matrix of counts where rows and columns correspond to species and sites.

 ### tidyr